d3ltah/scaffold-example/README.md

 you what needs to go where.
 If you like (and know what you're doing), you can also manually edit the HTML, CSS or JS files.

+To see the default page for yourself, head to https://d3ltah.github.io/scaffold/

 ## Setting a title

 To set a title for your page, all you need to do is head to the `config.js` file and edit the value of `pageTitle`